-1 2 ARTICLE 46.
-DEFINITIONS 3 As used in this Agreement: 5 6 7 "Academic year" means, generally, the period from September 16 th through the date of commencement the following June.
+1 ARTICLE 46.
+DEFINITIONS 2 3 4 As used in this Agreement: 5 6 7 "Academic year" means, generally, the period from September 16 th through the date of commencement the following June.
 8 9 "Days" means calendar days.
 10 11 12 13 14 15 "Department or unit" means the lowest level academic subdivision to which a faculty member is appointed.
 A bargaining unit faculty member's department or unit, for example, could be a school or college, or a department or unit within a school or college.
 If a bargaining unit faculty member performs work for more than one department or unit, their "department or unit" for purposes of this Agreement is the one to which the faculty member is officially appointed.
 16 17 18 19 "Department or unit head" means the person immediately in charge of a bargaining unit faculty member's department or unit.
 For example, the "department or unit head" could be a program head, department head, dean, or vice president, depending on the circumstances.
 20 21 "Fiscal year" means the 12-month period from July 1 through June 30 of the following year.
 22 23 "NTTF" means faculty in Non-Tenure Track Faculty classifications.
 24 25 "TTF" means faculty in the Tenure-Track and Tenured classification.
 26 "OUS" means Oregon University System.

 1 MEMORANDUM OF UNDERSTANDING

+2

-2 3 BETWEEN: United Academics (UA)
+3 BETWEEN: United Academics (UA)

+4

-4 5 AND: University of Oregon (UO)
+5 AND: University of Oregon (UO)

+6

-6 7 8 RE: Joint Committee Regarding Intellectual Property Article
+7 RE: Joint Committee Regarding Intellectual Property Article

+8

 9 RECITALS:

+10

-A. UA and UO have reached an agreement on an initial collective bargaining agreement.
-That agreement does not address the subject of Intellectual Property.
+11 A. UA and UO have reached an agreement on an initial collective bargaining agreement.
+That

+12 agreement does not address the subject of Intellectual Property.

+13

-B. The parties desire to address the subject of Intellectual Property on the following terms.
+14 B. The parties desire to address the subject of Intellectual Property on the following terms.

-AGREEMENTS:
+15

+16 AGREEMEN NTS:

+17

-1. Within 30 days of the ratification of the collective bargaining agreement, each party will designate three persons to participate in discussions designed to produce agreement on the full range of issues raised at the bargaining table with respect to proposed Article 51, Intellectual Property.
-Recommendations produced by this working group will be forwarded to the University and to United Academics for possible revision and approval.
-Any agreement reached will be incorporated into the collective bargaining agreement as memoranda of understanding.
+18 1.
+Within 30 days of the ratification of the collective bargaining agreement, each party will

+memoranda of understanding.

-- 27 28 - 2.
-Until final approval of any agreement by the parties and its incorporation into the collective bargaining agreement, the status quo regarding intellectual property will be maintained.
+2. Until final approval of any agreement by the parties and its incorporation into the collective bargaining agreement, the status quo regarding intellectual property will be maintained.